Chriscorp/Proof-of-existence-implementation-in-Solidity/README.md

-# Proof-of-existence-implementation-in-Solidity
-Proof of existence implementation in Solidity for Ethereum
+# Proof of existence implementation in Solidity for Ethereum